 At 6pm guests arrive at Everard Read Gallery, Kensington to enjoy complimentary welcome drinks.

-At 6.45pm Cara Frew will perform a 30-minute acoustic set of originals with her guitarist amidst the Greg du Toit sculpture exhibition.
+At 6.45pm Cara Frew will perform a 30-minute acoustic set of originals with her guitarist amidst the Guy du Toit sculpture exhibition.

 Limited edition print of the stunning "The Accuser" by award-winning wildlife artist Karen Laurence-Rowe.